11 Best Banks of 2023

 Bank of America (BoA) is the second-largest national bank in the US, servicing nearly 11% of all American bank deposits.

-BoA’s Advantage SafeBalance Banking is a bank account designed specifically for students.
-If you’re under 24 and enrolled in high school or college, you won’t have to worry about a monthly maintenance fee or overdraft fees.
-The account is checkless (which means you can’t write checks), but you can make payments with a debit card, digital wallet, or through the mobile app.
+The account is checkless (which means you can’t write checks), but you can pay with a debit card, digital wallet, or mobile app.

 5. Axos Bank

-🏆 Best for Small Businesses
+• 🏆 Best: Bank for Small Businesses

 If you’re a small business owner, freelancer, or entrepreneur, a good small business bank account is essential for your enterprise’s financial health.